szczyglis-dev/ultimate-chain-parser/README.md

 ## Loggers

 Loggers are responsible for logging data from plugins.
-There are a few base loggers included in the package, but you can create yours very easily.
+There are a few base loggers included in the package, but you can easily create your own.

-Loggers are located in: `Szczyglis\ChainParser\Logger` namespace.
+Loggers are located in the `Szczyglis\ChainParser\Logger` namespace.

-### Included loggers:
+### Included loggers

-**ArrayLogger** - writes logs directly to the array
+**ArrayLogger** - writes logs directly to an array

-**PsrLogger** - writes logs into file using Monolog
+**PsrLogger** - writes logs to a file using Monolog

 **ConsoleLogger** - displays logs directly to the console

-### How to create your own logger:
+### How to create your own logger

-- implement interface `Szczyglis\ChainParser\Contract\LoggerInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\LoggerInterface`
-- optionally extend abstract helper class `Szczyglis\ChainParser\Helper\AbstractLogger`
+- optionally extend the abstract helper class `Szczyglis\ChainParser\Helper\AbstractLogger`
-- add logger using the `addLogger()` method
+- add a logger using the `addLogger()` method

-### Example:
+### Example

 ```php
 <?php